flupe/kirby-git/README.md

 ## Revisions-Field

-A field named `gitRevisions` is included in the plugin which shows you all commits where the current page was edited and makes it possible to revert changes to a specific commit.
+A section named `gitRevisions` is included in the plugin which shows you all commits where the current page was edited and makes it possible to revert changes to a specific commit.

 Important: With the current state you need to define all fieldnames of which you want the content to be changed.